schinlfc/retail-analysis-walmart/rmarkdown/Report.md

 Correlation shows a low value of approximately 5.8%, so it means that actuals values and predicted values have different directional movement.

-Here an overview of the first 10 rows of the new dataframe composed by actual values and predicted values:
+Here an overview of the first 10 rows of the new data frame composed by actual values and predicted values:

 ``` r